Cyangray/User-engagement/README.md

 The easiest and most straightforward way to run this is through docker-compose.

-First install Docker.
-You can find instructions on `www.docker.com`.
+First install Docker and docker-compose.
+You can find instructions on `www.docker.com` and `https://docs.docker.com/compose/install/`.
 The version used to test this code is docker 27.2.0.

 After having installed Docker, you need to create a `.env` file in the root folder of the API with the following content:
  ```